 Medical experts have said the pressure from the crowd surge at Astroworld Festival was so great that it quickly squeezed all the air from victims’ lungs, causing them to pass out within a minute or so and die because critical organs such as the heart and brain were depleted of oxygen.

 Nearly 400 lawsuits have been filed to date over injuries and fatalities at the concert, many against Live Nation and Scott.
 Families of deceased victims have denied Scott’s offer to pay for their loved ones’ funerals saying he should take responsibility for the deaths and injuries.

 Our personal injury attorneys would urge anyone who has videos or still photos from the night of Nov.
 5 at Astroworld Festival to upload them to this site so law enforcement officials get a better picture of what happened and how it happened.
-This is a tragedy of enormous proportions that could have been prevented had organizers been diligent about putting in safety measures to prevent such a crowd surge.
+This is a tragedy of enormous proportions that could have been prevented had organizers diligently put in safety measures to prevent such a crowd surge.

 If you or a loved one was injured at the Nov.
-5 Astroworld Festival crowd surge, please contact an experienced personal injury lawyer who can help you better understand your legal rights and options.
+5 Astroworld Festival crowd surge, don’t hesitate to get in touch with an experienced personal injury lawyer who can help you better understand your legal rights and options.